CIC (Nintendo): Circumvention

-Nintendo Entertainment System

 Some unlicensed companies created circuits that used a voltage spike to shut off the CIC before it can perform the authentication checks.

 A few unlicensed games released in Europe and Australia (such as HES games) came in the form of a dongle that would be connected to a licensed cartridge, in order to use that cartridge's CIC lockout chip for authentication.
-This method also worked on the SNES and was utilized by Super Noah’s Ark 3D.
+This method also worked on the SNES and was utilized by Super Noah's Ark 3D.